aliasgarxo/BestBuy-App/README.md

 ### Running the app

-The app relies on the product-service and the order-service and the rabbitmq instance running.
-A docker-compose file is provided to make this easy.
+The app relies on the **Product Service**, **Order Service**, and a RabbitMQ instance.
+A Docker Compose file is provided for easy setup.

-To run the necessary services, clone the repo, open a terminal, and navigate to the `store-front` directory.
-Then run the following command:
+To run the required services, clone the repository, open a terminal, and navigate to the `BestBuy-App` directory.
+Then execute:

 ```bash
 docker compose up
 ```
-ssssss

-With the services running, open a new terminal and navigate to the `store-front` directory.
-Then run the following commands:
+With the services running, open another terminal, navigate to the `BestBuy-App` directory, and run the following:

 ```bash
 export VUE_APP_PRODUCT_SERVICE_URL=http://localhost:3002/